 We love what Marie has achieved with her photography since doing the course.
 She has joined her local photography club and has even won some awards for her photos.
 Here are some more of our favourite photos she has taken – a world apart from her earlier snaps.

-If you’d like to experience improvement in your photography like Marie, please check out our final class intake for 31 Days to Becoming a Better Photographer and save $100 when you join before 31 July.
+If you’d like to experience improvement in your photography like Marie, please check out our next class intake for 31 Days to Becoming a Better Photographer and save $50 when you purchase the full series.